-- I In the Study toolbar, click Show Default Solver. - 2 In the Model Builder window, expand the Solution 2 (sol2) node, then click Time-Dependent Solver I.

-- 3 In the Settings window for Time-Dependent Solver, click to expand the Time Stepping section. - 4 From the Maximum step constraint list, choose Constant. - 5 In the Maximum step text field, type 0.2.
+- I In the Study toolbar, click The Show Default Solver. - 2 In the Model Builder window, expand the Solution 2 (sol2) node, then click Time-Dependent Solver 1. - 3 In the Settings window for Time-Dependent Solver, locate the General section. - 4 From the Times to store list, choose Steps taken by solver closest to output times. - 5 Click to expand the Time Stepping section.
+From the Maximum step constraint list, choose Constant. - 6 In the Maximum step text field, type 0.2.